-Sometimes when I’m attending a business meeting I look around the room, count heads, estimate travel expenses, guess at salaries, and come up with a number: what are we spending per hour for everyone to be there?
+Sometimes when I’m attending a business meeting, I look around the room, count heads, estimate travel expenses, guess at salaries, and come up with a number.
+What are we spending, per hour, for everyone to be there?
 I’m most likely to indulge this mental exercise when we are ticking away the minutes pursuing fruitless, non-productive, wasteful discussion.
-Quite often this can be attributed to one or two individuals with a fragile ego or an ax to grind, posturing for effect and usually making fools of themselves in the process.
-Most of you have been in similar meetings.
+Often this can be attributed to one or two individuals with a fragile ego or an ax to grind, posturing for effect and usually making fools of themselves in the process.
+Maybe you’ve been in similar meetings.
 Next time, take a stab at your own number.
 It may surprise you.

 Now think about that number in context of our elected officials.
-On any given day, at any given hour, We the People are spending an enormous amount of our money for our representative government.
-We become numb to the noise, accustomed to the rhetoric, dreading yet anticipating election season.
+On any given day, at any given hour, We the People are spending an enormous amount of our money on our representative government.
+We become numb to the noise, accustomed to the rhetoric, dreading yet anticipating another election season.
 We tolerate—sometimes even relish—the nuttiness of it all, as we remind ourselves that this is the way it’s done, and this is the way it’s always been done.
 Love it or leave it, our system is still the best, right?
 Still, since government waste is a hot topic right now, consider that hourly number.
-How much of our money—yours and mine—is wasted hourly in a given day by the people who play politics as a game?
+How much of our money—yours and mine—is wasted hourly in a given day by those esteemed representatives who play politics as a game?

 Long ago I learned that I disagree with many people about many important topics.
 I was taught to think for myself, to question authority, to keep an open mind, and to always ask why.
-It turns out that in this trait of fierce independence, I am very like many of those with whom I disagree.
+It turns out that in this independence of thought, I am very like many of those with whom I disagree.

 I dislike being told what to think, and what I should believe.
 I dislike labels designed to simplify or marginalize a set of complex opinions and beliefs.
-Although some Americans may live their lives in black and white, my experience has been defined by shades of grey.
+Although some Americans may live their lives in black and white, my own experience has been defined by shades of gray.

 Still, absolutes exist for many Americans, and I have to respect that.
-For example, there are groups of Americans who stand unequivocally and without compromise against abortion, those who stand against capital punishment, and those with polar opposite views.
+For example, there are groups of Americans who stand unequivocally and without compromise against abortion, those who stand against capital punishment, and those with polar opposite views on those issues.
 But there are also those who fall in between.
 Those who consider mental health as a mitigating factor in capital punishment, but otherwise support it.
 Those who consider rape or incest as mitigating factors in abortion, but otherwise oppose it.

 I happen to disagree with both groups.
 That is to say, I agree with both of them.
 I won’t get into details now (another time), but my own convictions lie in the middle, and I reject liberal and conservative labels to characterize my views.
-As I’ve said, shades of grey abound for me.
-In my experience, there is usually something to be learned from both sides.
+As I’ve said, shades of gray abound for me.
+For me, there is usually something to be learned from both sides.

 The Tea Party caucus in the House of Representatives is currently engaged in some flagrant and remarkable behavior.
 But then, so are a number of Americans who self-identify as Tea Party voters.
 I believe some of these Americans have become confused about our system of government.